 Gem and Diamond Workers who work in Kentucky, New Jersey, or Wisconsin, make the highest salaries.

-How much do Gem and Diamond Workers make in each U.S. state?
+How much do Gem and Diamond Workers make in different U.S. states?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Gem and Diamond Workers
+What Tools do Gem and Diamond Workers Use?

 Below is a list of the types of tools and technologies that Gem and Diamond Workers may use on a daily basis: